colaorange/daily-money-one-i18n/en/whatIsNew.md

 ## What's New

+### In Version 1.9.0
+This release includes feature updates based on user wishes and google's policy:
+* Upgraded Google API target to level 35
+* You can now set the first day of the month and year for period lists, balances, and charts
+* Balance summary now shows up right in your search results

 ### In Version 1.8.0
 This release includes feature updates based on user wishes too:
 * **Enhanced Notes**: Supports multi-line notes with line breaks and adds a clear button in the input field.